mutualmobile/PraxisFlutter/README.md

 `bash praxis_development.sh`
 and Press Enter/Return

-Also, please make sure that you have your device selected in the Flutter Device Section before running the script(s).
+Also, please make sure that you have your device selected in the Flutter Device Selection window before running the script(s).

 ```sh
 To generate code for injectable